zzzprojects/learn-orm/tutorials/efcore-naming-conventions/use-naming-conventions.md

 ### Notes

- - If you have an existing database, adding this naming convention will cause a migration to produced, renaming everything.
+ - If you have an existing database, adding this naming convention will cause a migration to be produced, renaming everything.
 Be very cautious when doing this because the process currently involves dropping and recreating primary keys.
  - This library will work with any database provider.
  - This is a community-maintained plugin: it isn't an official part of Entity Framework Core and isn't supported by Microsoft in any way.